rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 Cognitive load should be viewed as a resource problem, one that does not scale very well, and one that is not well understood.
 Cognitive load is greatly impacted by turn over rates, switching of code ownership, and by installed processes.
 Context switching is very expensive, the programmer's inability to find contiguous blocks of time to focus could be viewed as an indication of an under-resourced project.
+Needless to say, under-resourced yields quick and dirty code.

 Linting, formatting, aesthetics are all very interesting cognitive load topics.
 Most programmers seem to be very sensitive to how the code is presented, (e.g. would you ever use a light background in your code editor?).
 Similarly, syntax vs semantics, it seems syntax has a huge cognitive role even if we think about it as bikeshed.